There’s one key edit that you should apply to every one of your photos:

 As for the amount:

-Again, this is going to be determined by your personal tastes.
+Again, this will be determined by your personal tastes.
 If possible, I’d start with Standard and do a few test prints, then switch to Low or High, depending on the result.

 At this point, you’ll hit Export, then you’ll need to find your file and print it (either by sending it to your own printer, or submitting it to a printing lab).